Do you have a boring metal file cabinet you want to makeover and do you want a few organization tips? Then read on, friend!

 There was also a wooden crate sitting on the floor with all of the paperwork for our tree farm and the farmhouse we’re building.
 Let me tell you, that poor crate was at capacity!

-To make sorting easier, I used 3 bins from Dollar Tree and the wooden crate.
-Placing them on the coffee table in my office I labeled them: blog, farmhouse, and household (the wooden crate was for the tree farm).
+To make sorting more manageable, I used three bins from Dollar Tree and the wooden crate.
+Placing all four of them on the coffee table in my office I started by labeling each as follows: blog, farmhouse, and household (the wooden one was for the tree farm) this step is crucial in sorting.

 Then I just went stack by stack and sorted them into their appropriate bin.
 Once everything was sorted, I created individual file folders and then sorted the papers into each file folder accordingly.